mdnehal01/readme/README.md

 # readme

-#### note: make sure you have installed the Node Js environment
+#### note: make sure you have installed the Node Js environment copy link and install the required version for your OPERATING SYSTEM
 ```bash
 https://nodejs.org/en/download
 ```

 ### Step 1: Save the project ZIP on your Desktop
-### Step 2: Open Command Prompt or Terminal(For Ubuntu) and change Directory to the Folder where whole project is stored

 ```bash
 nodemon app.js